 Wednesday, April 21, 202110:00 am - 1:00 pm

 Data Science Day provides a forum for innovators in academia, industry, and government to connect.
-The April 21, 2021 virtual event will feature two sessions of lightning talks from leading Columbia University faculty members; interactive demonstrations and posters; and a keynote address from Pat Bajari, a Chief Economist at Amazon and Vice President of Amazon’s Core AI team.
+The April 21, 2021 virtual event featured two sessions of lightning talks from leading Columbia University faculty members; interactive demonstrations and posters; and a keynote address from Pat Bajari, a Chief Economist at Amazon and Vice President of Amazon’s Core AI team.

 Pat Bajari, Chief Economist and Vice President, Amazon Core AIPat Bajari is a Chief Economist at Amazon and Vice President of Amazon’s Core AI team.
 His team of software engineers and scientists in machine learning, statistics, operations research, and econometrics has helped to build scalable systems for supply chain, transportation, pricing, automated marketing, robotics, forecasting, human resources, and more.
 Prior to joining Amazon, he was a full time faculty member in economics at Harvard, Stanford, Duke and Minnesota.